textX/textX/docs/multimetamodel.md

 meta model.
 Although the meta classes corresponding to inherited rules are redefined by the extending meta model, scope providers match the object types correctly.
-This is implemented by comparing the types by their name (see textx.scoping.tool.textx_isinstance).
+This is implemented by comparing the types by their name (see textx.textx_isinstance).
 Simple examples: see [tests/functional/test_scoping/test_metamodel_provider*.py](https://github.com/textX/textX/tree/master/tests/functional/test_scoping).